sapegin/washingcode-book/manuscript/Avoid_loops.md

 const kebabNames = names.map(name => _.kebabCase(name));
 ```

-We can shorten it even more if our callback function accepts only one argument: the value.
+We can shorten it even more if our callback function accepts only one parameter: the value.
 Take [kebabCase from Lodash](https://lodash.com/docs#kebabCase) for example:

 ```js
 const names = ['Bilbo Baggins', 'Gandalf', 'Gollum'];
 const kebabNames = names.map(_.kebabCase);
 ```

-This wouldn’t work with functions that accept more than one argument because `.map()` also passes an array index as the second argument and a whole array as the third.
-Using `parseInt()`, a function that accepts the radix as its second argument, would likely lead to unexpected results:
+This wouldn’t work with functions that accept more than one parameter because `.map()` also passes an array index as the second parameter and a whole array as the third.
+Using `parseInt()`, a function that accepts the radix as its second parameter, would likely lead to unexpected results:

 ```js
 const inputs = ['1', '2', '3'];